webpro/baseplate/README.md

 CSS Preprocessor | SASS, Compass
 Styleguide generator | kss-node

 The bare application is based on the above.
+This could be a start for a full SPA.

 Another demo application also includes:

 Element | Solution
 --- | ---
 Template engine | Hogan.js
 Async helper | when.js
+Backbone data-binding | backbone.stickit
+RequireJS plugins | text, hogan

+This application setup allows for a layered build (i.e. optimizing one core and separate application modules).

-Application modules are wired together using a small, custom application (see [demo app](#demo-app) for more details).
+Application modules are lazy loaded using a little bit of progressive enhancement and bootstrapping (see [demo app](#demo-app) for more details).
+You are encouraged to develop your own mechanism here, or use e.g. wire.js.

 The [third demo app](#cujo) is using cujo's wire.js to wire the modules together.